CHAOWEICHIU/functional-javascript-currying/README.md

 --------------------------------------------------------

-> You are writing declarative style to write software if you have ...
+> You are writing a robust software by using declarative style if you have ...

 :thumbsup: Code that can be repeatedly used with little effort

 :thumbsup: Code that can be tested easily

 :thumbsup: Code that can express themself

 # Warm Up Demo